lidofinance/lido-dao/docs/protocol-levers.md

 Upgradeability is implemented by the Aragon kernel and base contracts.
 To upgrade an app, one needs the `dao.APP_MANAGER_ROLE` permission provided by Aragon.
-All upgradeable contracts use the [Unstructured Storage pattern] in order to provide stable storage structure accross upgrades.
+All upgradeable contracts use the [Unstructured Storage pattern] in order to provide stable storage structure across upgrades.

 [Unstructured Storage pattern]: https://blog.openzeppelin.com/upgradeability-using-unstructured-storage